lucasorge13/lucasorge13/README.md

 #### 📘 Recent Learning and Certifications

 - Advanced Data Structures and Algorithms
-- Full-Stack Web Development with React
+- Full-Stack Web Development
-- Mobile App Development with Flutter

 #### 🌱 I’m currently learning

 - Machine Learning and AI applications in real-world scenarios
-- Advanced Backend Development with Node.js and Express
+- Advanced Backend Development

 #### 📫 How to Reach Me